Purchasing and Accounting

 • Charter Buses when UT employees and/or students will be passengers

-Contract templates and additional information can be found on the UT Business Contracts Office website.
+Contract templates and additional information can be found in box.

 Co-sponsorship payments are categorized into internal and external methods for handling these payments.